Adding GiK acoustic treatment in the main listening room

-Armed with the knowledge from placing the panels in the Media Room there was no need for further measurements and by means of just placing the panels in various positions I quickly found the locations responsible for the most prominent room modes.
+Armed with the knowledge from placing the panels in the Media Room there was no need for further measurements and by means of just placing the panels in various positions, I quickly found the locations responsible for the most prominent room modes.
 There were two modes behind the speakers: one between floor and ceiling and one between the left and right side walls.
 The interesting thing is that the 244 panels immediately show a very large improvement when you cover one of the problem areas for the strongest room mode with only one panel, in this case on the ceiling behind one of the speakers.
 Some similar residual reverb can then still be heard but is clearly at the other end of the room, behind the other speaker.
 This is then easily remedied by placing a second panel in the mirrored position.

 The side wall panels are mounted right against the wall.
-According to GiK this makes them slightly less effective, but in my case they proved to work more than sufficiently this way.
+According to GiK this makes them slightly less effective, but in my case, they proved to work more than sufficiently this way.

 In my case I really wanted to avoid overly deadening the room so I opted not to cover the floor areas.
 There was still the second mode between left and right walls to be dealt with.
 This mode was again very noticeably reduced after placing a panel against only one of the side walls.
 Placing the fourth panel on the opposing wall finally really solved the issues entirely for me.

-With the room now sounding really even-handed judging from using my own voice, with no obvious modes nor excessive reverb, I almost did not dare switching on the main system to start listening to the Apogees.
+With the room now sounding really even-handed judging from using my own voice, with no obvious modes nor excessive reverb, I almost did not dare to switch on the main system to start listening to the Apogees.
 Surely they would now sound a little deadened, with some reduced liveliness, right?
 Wrong!

-I was really flabbergasted to find that not only had the Apogees not lost any of their liveliness, their overall sound had actually improved considerably!
+I was really flabbergasted to find that not only had the Apogees not lost any of their liveliness, but their overall sound had also actually improved considerably!
 The biggest improvement was in the bass, which was now much more articulate, more tuneful and even-handed, but also more expressive.
 It had not lost any drive or solidity and PRAT was even improved.
 Also, the midrange was cleaner and more focused, with better expression and liveliness than before.
-It seems that subtle sounds were now more easily laid bare and sounding more instant, now that they were no longer obstructed by resonance and colourations which I had not even noticed being present before.
+It seems that subtle sounds were now more easily laid bare and sounding more instant, now that they were no longer obstructed by resonance and colorations which I had not even noticed being present before.
 This is important to note: even though the speakers seemed to work very well in the sub-optimal non-treated room, they were evidently still hampered by the room issues, without this being obvious!

-The relatively small hybrid Apogee Centaurs in front of the Divas are well-behaved speakers with a closed cabinet, but still they also benefit greatly from the improved room acoustics.
+The relatively small hybrid Apogee Centaurs in front of the Divas are well-behaved speakers with a closed cabinet, but still, they also benefit greatly from the improved room acoustics.
 Speakers with more powerful bass, especially those with bass reflex ports will further benefit from one or two 244 panels mounted on the ceiling, in the middle of the speakers’ position in the room.

 GiK already had me convinced of the quality of their products, but this recent experience has really solidified my appreciation for their products.
-Not only do they work incredibly well in multiple situations and just as well with big panel speakers as with conventional dynamic speakers, they are also easy to apply and highly affordable.
-If you have even the slightest doubt that your room might be limiting the sound from your system, by all means do try a pair of bass traps.
+Not only do they work incredibly well in multiple situations and just as well with big panel speakers as with conventional dynamic speakers, but they are also easy to apply and highly affordable.
+If you have even the slightest doubt that your room might be limiting the sound from your system, by all means, do try a pair of bass traps.
 Considering the elevated prices of other audio accessories and the willingness with which many audiophiles buy them, myself included, these panels’ prices can certainly be no obstruction!

-Manufacturer’s Website: GiK Acoustics
+Manufacturer: GiK Acoustics